aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-prereq.md

 You need to get the following information before creating the cluster:

 * **Static IP Addresses**:
-You will need one IP address for the management cluster control plane endpoint, and a separate one for the controlplane of each workload cluster you add.
+You will need one IP address for the management cluster control plane endpoint, and a separate IP address for the control plane of each workload cluster you add.

   Let’s say you are going to have the management cluster and two workload clusters.
-For those, you would need three IP addresses, one for each.
+For those, you would need three IP addresses, one for each cluster.
 All of those addresses will be configured the same way in the configuration file you will generate for each cluster.

   A static IP address will be used for each control plane VM in your EKS Anywhere cluster.